raspberrypilearning/components/components/jumper-female-to-female.md

 ![Female-to-Female Jumper Cable](jumper-female-to-female.png)

-...
+Jumper cables are used to connect electronic components to each other and to the Raspberry Pi's GPIO pins.

 ## Buy

-Buy Female-to-Female Jumper Cables from:
+Buy Jumper Cables from:

 - [Pimoroni](http://shop.pimoroni.com/products/jumper-jerky)